What our Boarders say

 What is flexi boarding like at The Royal?

-Flexi boarding is good, you get the work done more than you would do at home, and you get to spend time with your friends.
+Flexi boarding is great, you get the work done more than you would do at home, and you get to spend time with your friends.
 Whilst flexi boarding you also get to enjoy plenty of fresh air on our grounds, exercise and spend time with full time boarders and make new friends.

 Are there any initiatives your particularly enjoy?